 The members of the Compensation Committee are Messrs.
 Wolf (Chairman), Rooney and Kagan and Ms. Pierce.
-Information regarding Mr. Kagan's relationship with certain related parties of the Company is set forth in the "Transactions with Related Persons-Gas Gathering and Processing Arrangement with Targa" section included herein.

-The Compensation Committee held six meetings (and executive sessions) in 2013, and each member of the Committee attended over 80% of the meetings.
-The Compensation Committee Charter requires that the Compensation Committee meet as often as it determines necessary but at least once during 2014.
+The Compensation Committee held five meetings and four executive sessions in 2014, and each member of the Committee attended at least 75% of the meetings.
+The Compensation Committee Charter requires that the Compensation Committee meet as often as it determines necessary but at least once during 2015.